 India and the UK will be enhancing their science and research collaboration with five new projects worth 8 million pounds to tackle anti-microbial resistance, which could lead to important advances in the global fight against antibiotic-resistant bacteria and genes.

-The new tie-up was announced on Tuesday as Tariq Ahmad, UK Minister of State for South Asia and the Commonwealth, as he conducted a so-called virtual visit to India.
+The new tie-up was announced on Tuesday by Tariq Ahmad, UK Minister of State for South Asia and the Commonwealth, as he conducted a so-called virtual visit to India.

 But there is more we can do together to tackle urgent global health issues in the world.
 Our thriving research and innovation partnerships will benefit people in the UK and India, and beyond, he said.